Delaware Social Work License Requirements

 Doctorate of Social Work (DSW)

-Some social workers may choose to go on to obtain the terminal degree in the field, which is a doctoral degree in social work.
-With a DSW or PhD in social work, you can apply to be an LCSW.
-Although a master’s degree is the minimum required for licensure, a PhD in social work in Delaware may open up more job opportunities.
-Many doctoral students eventually focus their careers on research, working in colleges and universities and teaching social work to undergraduate and graduate students.
-PhD program coursework may include quantitative research methods, data analysis, research practicum, and theory.
+Some social workers may choose to obtain a doctoral degree in social work (DSW).
+This degree is not required for licensure in Delaware but can be used to apply for a clinical social work license.
+Many DSW students eventually focus their careers on research, working in colleges and universities and teaching social work to undergraduate and graduate students.
+Doctoral-level social work coursework may include quantitative research methods, data analysis, research practica, and theory.

 Steps for Becoming a Licensed Social Worker in Delaware